ambuda-org/ambuda/docs/i18n-and-l10n.rst

 ---------------------------

-All of our translations are stored in `.po` (portable object) files, a simple plain-text file format that is the standard for translatino files.
+All of our translations are stored in `.po` (portable object) files, a simple plain-text file format that is the standard for translation files.

 To create these `.po` files, we first create a `.pot` (portable object template) file that extracts all translatable text in the application.
 This